Hsd2024/Configure-A-D-Domain-Controller/README.md

 **In the Active Directory Domain Services Configuration Wizard dialog**

-check Add a new forest under Select the deployment operation and type the Fully Qualified Domain Name (FQDN) for your new AD forest.
+Check Add a new forest under Select the deployment operation and type the Fully Qualified Domain Name (FQDN) for your new AD forest.
 I’m going to use Testlab.com for my AD domain name.

 2- **Click Next to continue**